 In September of 1673, the first white visitors came to this area, then in the Illinois Country, from Green Bay, Wisconsin, along the old Green Bay trail.

 After the War of 1812, the United States acquired the French lands around Lake Michigan, a part of the Illinois Territory, and Grosse Pointe was informally named Grosse Pointe Territory.

 In 1832 the Black Hawk War took place and the Black Hawk treaty resulted.
 Then the Indians began a major exodus westward.
 After 1836 Gross Point and the lands around Lake Michigan were opened up for new settlers.

 The Green Bay Trail opened as a military road between Chicago and Green Bay in 1832 before coming into widespread use.
 Before 1832, it was an important trail to the Indians and after 1832, it became even more important to the settlers.
-Mail was carried on foot along the Green Bay Trail until 1836 when the Frink & Walker’s General Stage Coach established the Green Bay Trail Stagecoach Line was established.
+Mail was carried on foot along the Green Bay Trail until 1836 when the Frink & Walker’s General Stage Coach established the Green Bay Trail.
 Mulford was very instrumental in furthering the use of this trail because of his Ten-Mile House and the Post Office he opened up.

 In September of 1836, one of these first settlers arrived, traveling along the Green Bay Trail.
 His name was Mr. Edward Mulford who was to become one of Evanston’s permanent settlers.
 Mulford planned to continue further westward but as he stood on the ridge and looked down onto the beautiful land surrounding Lake Michigan he decided to settle on top of the “ridge”.
 Mulford foresaw that this area along the Green Bay Trail would soon be a bustling community and a gateway to land further west.